Firazyr is a brand-name injection prescribed for hereditary angioedema. Firazyr contains the active ingredient icatibant acetate.

 Should I use Firazyr if my throat starts to swell during an attack?

 Yes, if your throat begins to swell during an acute HAE attack, you should use Firazyr.
 Throat swelling can be life threatening.
-If you need to use Firazyr for throat swelling, immediately call 911 or your local emergency number, or go to the closest hospital emergency room.
+If you use Firazyr for throat swelling, immediately call 911 or your local emergency number, or go to the closest hospital emergency room.

 It’s vital to get help right way for throat attacks of HAE.
 This is because they can obstruct (block) your airway, making it hard or impossible for you to breathe.